S59 and S89 buses

 The S59 and S89 constitute a public transit line in the U.S. states of New York and New Jersey.
 The S59 runs wholly in New York City, between Port Richmond and either Eltingville or Tottenville in Staten Island, largely running on Richmond Avenue.
 The S89 makes limited stops along Richmond Avenue, running from Bayonne, New Jersey, to Eltingville, Staten Island, New York.
 They are both based out of the Yukon Depot.

 Route description

 The S89 starts at 34th Street station on the Hudson-Bergen Light Rail (HBLR) in Bayonne.
 It then leaves the station to run on NJ-440 and across the Bayonne Bridge to Staten Island, exiting off the highway onto Morningstar Road.
-It continue south on Morningstar Road until Forest Avenue, where it becomes Richmond Avenue.
+It continues south on Morningstar Road until Forest Avenue, where it becomes Richmond Avenue.
 The S59 starts at the Port Richmond Terminal, looping back onto Port Richmond Avenue via Park Avenue and Church Street.
 It continues south on Port Richmond Avenue, turning left onto Forest Avenue until reaching Richmond Avenue.

 After both routes reach Forest Avenue-Richmond Avenue, they continue south along Richmond Avenue until reaching Richmond Hill Road, where they diverge again: